14 Days Everest Base Camp Trek

 • International Airfare: The cost of your international flight to and from Nepal is not covered.

 • Additional Food and Beverages: Costs for any alcoholic and non-alcoholic drinks, soup, tea, coffee, hot chocolate, cocoa, mineral water, desserts, pie, pudding, extra food, or cold and hot drinks purchased along the trek or at tea houses are not included.
-This also includes any extra porter that you may choose to hire.
+This also includes any extra porters that choose to hire.

-• Travel Insurance: It is mandatory for all trekkers to have travel insurance that covers emergency high-altitude rescue and evacuation.
+• Travel Insurance: All trekkers must have travel insurance that covers emergency high-altitude rescue and evacuation.
 Please make sure your insurance policy includes these aspects.

 • Personal Clothes and Trekking Equipment: The cost of your personal clothing (such as trekking jackets, pants, etc.) and any personal trekking equipment (such as boots, gloves, or rain gear) is not included in the package.